Be honest with me for a minute. Are you actually marketing your dental practice? Or are you operating under more of a wait and hope type of approach?

 And make sure they get added to your monthly newsletter list.

 #4 Make contact

 Now that all the heavy lifting is complete, all you have to do is simply call the business and ask for their HR department.
 In small businesses, everyone is usually super friendly and helpful (especially if you are looking out for their employees’ health).
 Over the phone, explain the discount/goodies you want to offer their employees and ask if you can email them a flyer to print and post in their break room.
-You can also offer to drop some off, if their office is currently allowing that.

 #5 Other ways to market to small businesses